pviotti/conver-old/README.md

 ## Features

-Conver performs random reads and writes on the chosen distributed store and records their outcomes.
+Conver spawns client processes that perform concurrent reads and writes on the distributed store, and records their outcomes.
-Using the operations outcomes, it checks whether the execution respected some of the most common storage consistency semantics.
+Then it builds graph entities that express ordering and mutual visibility of operations.
+Finally, Conver uses these graph entities to check consistency semantics defined as first-order logic predicates.

+The approach implemented in Conver has been described in [this PaPoC 2016 paper][papoc].
+To have an overview of the consistency models verified by Conver, see [this survey][survey].
+Related projects: [Jepsen][jepsen], [Hermitage][hermitage].

 Datastores supported: